Kocal/vue-web-extension/docs/intro/production-workflow.md

 The following steps describe the intended release process and optional services to use (e.g. Travis).

 ## Handle extension version

 If you take a look to your `src/manifest.json`, you will see that `version` is `null`.

-When building, it injects the version of your `package.json` in your `src/manifest.json`.
-That means you should not update `manifest.json`'s directly.
+This is perfectly normal.
+The version is automatically injected when building the extension, by taking the `version` from your `package.json`.
+You should not update `manifest.json`'s directly.

 By doing this, it means that you could use one of the following commands to easily update your version: